 Various estimation methods are possible for this purpose.
-For example, a semi-non-parametric estimation of the income distribution could be implemented by using kernel estimation methods in which correlates are parametrically incorporated (e.g., in Pudney, 1999).
-However, analysts operating in statistical institutes in LDCs and in international organisations generally favor more straightforward estimation methods.
+For example, a semi-nonparametric estimation of the income distribution could be implemented by using kernel estimation methods in which correlates are parametrically incorporated (e.g., Pudney, 1999).
+Even full non-parametric estimation of conditional distributions of living standards could seem adapted to the problem at hand.
+However, nonparametric methods suffer from slow consistency, are little accurate for estimating the distribution tail, and are subject to the 'multidimensional curse' requiring unavailable large information because of many correlates included in proxy means tests.
+Moreover, analysts operating in statistical institutes in LDCs favor simpler estimation methods.
 Accordingly, Deaton (1997) insists on methods that can be actually implemented in the relevant institutions.

-For this reason we concentrate on two simple methods for estimating the predictive regressions: (i) censoring the dependent variable to eliminate the influence of observations located far from the poverty line; (ii) using quantile regressions.
+For these reasons we adopt two simple restrictions of the predictive regressions: (i) censoring the dependent variable to eliminate the influence of observations located far from the poverty line; (ii) using quantile regressions.
+The knowledge of the quantile regressions centered on all observed quantiles is equivalent to the knowledge of the empirical conditional distribution.
+Of course, there are too many quantiles to consider for a practical procedure, while good results may be obtained by just trying one quantile close around the poverty line.
 Then, focusing on the poor means that the predictions are calculated by defining the quantile regression or the censorship in terms of living standard levels judged representative of the poor or the near poor.

-Another important issue is that OLS estimates for anti-poverty schemes are sensitive to the presence of outliers, to the non-normality of error terms when the sample size is not large, to heteroscedasticity and other misspecifications.
-Using quantile regression deals with these concerns for robustness (Koenker and Bassett, 1978) that are crucial in poverty analysis because of measurement errors in consumption surveys and the non-robustness of many poverty measures (Cowell and Victoria-Feser, 1996).
+Another important issue is that OLS estimates for anti-poverty schemes are sensitive to the presence of outliers, to the non-normality of error terms with finite sample size, to heteroscedasticity and other misspecifications.
+Quantile regressions deal with these concerns for robustness (Koenker and Bassett, 1978), crucial in poverty analysis because of measurement errors in consumption surveys and the non-robustness of many poverty measures (Cowell and Victoria-Feser, 1996).
+Censored quantile regressions have been found useful to obtain robust explanations of chronic and seasonal-transient poverty (Muller, 2002).

-In that case, what is modeled is a chosen quantile of the distribution of the living standard variable conditionally on the correlates.
+What we predict is a chosen quantile of the distribution of the living standards conditionally on the correlates.
 This method has two shortcomings.
 Firstly, if the error terms are approximately normal, some efficiency may be lost as compared with OLS.
-Secondly, the focus property is only conditional on the set of correlates.
+Secondly, the focus is conditional on the set of correlates.
 That is, the chosen quantile is not that of the dependent variable, but the quantile of the error term in the estimated equation.
-However, that is the quantile of the error that may matter most if one is interested in the prediction error that affects the transfer scheme performance.
+However, that is precisely the quantile of the error that may matter most if one is interested in the prediction error that affects the transfer scheme performance.